6 Things Adult Learners Should Look for in a College Program

 Maybe education is something you believe in investing in, but you still don’t want to get over your head in expense.
 Adult learners want to ensure they can afford to enroll in a program and that their investment is likely to pay off in the long run.
 Machtemes says affordability is consistently one of the primary priorities of prospective students—and that should come as no surprise.
 There are quite a few variables that can affect the overall cost of attending college—length of program, number of courses completed each term, distance traveled, and so on—but there are also ways to potentially save.
 Self-directed assessments, subscription-based pricing and scholarships can all help make college more affordable.

 Looking for more information about the potential cost?
-The Rasmussen College Tuition Estimator tool can help.
+The Rasmussen University Tuition Estimator tool can help.

 College programs for adults